 When it comes to finances, boring works

-Let’s face it: financial planning often feels like eating your vegetables.
+Financial planning often feels cardio.
 You know it’s good for you, but you’d rather binge-watch Squid Games while pretending money grows on trees.
-The good news?
-Getting your financial house in order doesn’t have to be as dull as counting calories.
+Getting your finances in order doesn’t have to be as dull as walking on a treadmill.
 In fact, once you see the benefits, you might even enjoy it.
-Here’s why you need to set up or track these key financial tools, with a sprinkle of humor to sweeten the deal.
+Here’s why you need to set up or track these key financial metrics.

 1. Have Liquidity for 3-6 Months of Expenses

 Think of this fund as your financial "get out of jail free" card.
-Without it, you’re one unexpected expense away from Googling “how to sell a kidney on eBay.”
-Trust me, having that cushion is cheaper and way less dramatic.
+Without it, you’re one unexpected expense away from picking up a second or third job.

 2. Know Your Net Worth